 Album review: Def Leppard, Hysteria (1987)

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, NOV.
+ORIGINALLY PUBLISHED ON NOV.
 13, 1987 By Steve Newton You've probably heard some of the buzz words used to categorize various types of heavy metal.
 There's speed metal, thrash metal, death metal, and--in the case of bands like Venom--toilet metal.
 Well, here's a new one: happy metal.
-It pretty well sums up … Continue reading Album review: Def Leppard, Hysteria (1987)
+It pretty well sums up the sound of … Continue reading Album review: Def Leppard, Hysteria (1987)

 Def Leppard’s Steve Clark on the long wait for Hysteria and the legacy of Pyromania